-Cycle-by-cycle current limiting on the high-side FET protects the device in overload situations and is enhanced by a low-side sourcing current limit which prevents current runaway.
+Cycle by cycle current limiting on the high-side FET protects the device in overload situations and is enhanced by a low-side sourcing current limit which prevents current runaway.
 There is also a low-side sinking current limit which turns off the low-side MOSFET to prevent excessive reverse current.
-Thermal shutdown disables the part when die temperature exceeds thermal shutdown temperature.
+Hiccup protection will be triggered if the overcurrent condition has persisted for longer than the preset time.
+Thermal hiccup protection disables the device when the die temperature exceeds the thermal shutdown temperature and enables the part again after the built-in thermal shutdown hiccup time.